Draw a thematic map quickly. This function is a convenient wrapper of the main plotting method of stacking tmap-element

 , andlines.lwd

-can be scaled seperately with respectivelysymbols.scale
+can be scaled separately with respectivelysymbols.scale

 ,text.scale